HaoranJ/FinancialNewsIETool/coreNLP_command/README.txt

 (3) create a "tmp" folder under coreNLP_root

-(4) open commend prompt, cd to coreNLP_root, input commend line:
+(4) open command prompt, cd to coreNLP_root, input command line:

 java -Xmx1024m -cp stanford-corenlp-3.5.2.jar;stanford-corenlp-3.5.2-models.jar;xom.jar;joda-time.jar;jollyday.jar;javax.json.jar edu.stanford.nlp.ie.machinereading.MachineReading --arguments roth.properties

 (for mac, ; should be replaced with :)

-(5) It will start to run and show the training log on the commend prompt.
+(5) It will start to run and show the training log on the command prompt.

 (6) When it finished, the model will be created under the "tmp" folder